AndersGroengaard/pyfoil/README.md

-To create 4 and 5 digit NACA airfoil pts, and also plot and save them, you could write (See also the example.py file):
+To create 4 and 5 digit NACA airfoil points by code, and also plot and save them, you could write (See also the example.py file):

 ```python